jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ### Execution Control Procedures

 Execution control statements are special procedures.
 They are given one or more references to other procedures, the execution of which is controlled.
 These referenced procedures are the clauses of the control statement and also the expressions and assignments controlling their execution.
 The execution control procedure decides when or if any of these referenced procedures are called and how many times.
-How the execution control procedure will call its referenced procedures, is dependent on what the referenced procedures will do.
+How the execution control procedure might call its referenced procedures, is dependent on what the referenced procedures might do.

 ### Selection and Repetition